INSTRUCTIONS TO AUTHORS

 8) Acknowledgments (optional)

-The acknowledgements should be as brief as possible
+The acknowledgments should be as brief as possible

 References should be organized according to the APA system.
 Examples and exceptions are listed below;

 In the text, references should be cited in brackets and sorted by chronologically.

 (Wu et al., 2006; Kenyon and Blair, 2014; Sen, 2015)

 In the references section, the references should be sorted alphabetically.
 All sources must be referred in a consistent manner.
 Journals titles should be abbreviated according to the conventional ISO abbreviations used by PubMed (http://www.ncbi.nlm.nih.gov/nlmcatalog/journals).
 The sample references are given below.